Fast Ewald Summation using Prolate Spheroidal Wave Functions: Ewald summation

 \section{Ewald summation}

-Before presenting the PSWF-based implementation, we briefly review the classical Ewald summation and its components.
+Before we consider PSWF-based implementations, we briefly review the classical Ewald summation and its components.
 We then summarize the general fast Ewald algorithm, in which the PSWF will serve as both mollifier and window.